Mugunth29/DataScience_Project/Machine Learning Project/README.md

 1. [Image classification ](https://github.com/Mugunth29/Exploratory-Data-Analysis-with-Python/tree/main/GooglePlaystore)

          This project is to deliver end to end data science project on image Classification.
-         Our end goal is to build a website where you can drag and drop an image of the celebrity and it will tell you which celebrity that is
+         Our end goal is to build a website and you can drag and drop an image of the celebrity and it will tell you which celebrity name

 2. [IMDB Movie](https://github.com/Mugunth29/Exploratory-Data-Analysis-with-Python/tree/main/IMDB%20(EDA))